dotnet/AspNetCore.Docs/aspnetcore/security/authentication/identity-primary-key-configuration.md

     [!code-csharp[Main](identity/sample/src/ASPET-IdentityDemo-PrimaryKeysConfig/Data/ApplicationDbContext.cs?highlight=3&range=9-26)]

-3. Use you models and the data type you want for primary keys when you declare the identity service in your application's startup class
+3. Use your models and the data type you want for primary keys when you declare the identity service in your application's startup class

     [!code-csharp[Main](identity/sample/src/ASPET-IdentityDemo-PrimaryKeysConfig/Startup.cs?highlight=9-11&range=39-79)]